kazukihayashi/Matlab-Python/README.md

-# Matlab-Python
+# MATLAB-Python
-Matlab code using Python library.
+MATLAB code calling Python code.
+After you download or clone the repository, open Main.mlx with MATLAB and run the code.